 Manufacturing Day is celebrated on the first Friday of October and opens its doors to celebrate the success of the American manufacturing sector!
-The date was created not only for those who enter this sphere, but also for the inhabitants who observe it from afar.
-Today, people are coming together to talk about the importance of processes at the local, national and global levels.
+The date was created not only for those who enter this sphere, but also for those who observe it from afar.
+Today, people come together to discuss the importance of processes at the local, national and global levels.

 Notably, industry in America:

-- plays a key role in creating jobs and the quality of life of the population;
+- plays an integral role in creating jobs and improving the quality of life of the population;

 - is one of the most advanced in the world;

-- by 2030 will increase the number of jobs by 4 million;
+- is projected to increase the number of jobs by 4 million by 2030;

 Follow the ongoing events, invite your friends and colleagues – it will be interesting!
-Tell the employer that you would like to take part in the holiday, offer fresh ideas.
-Find like-minded people – this is easy to do on social networks in thematic communities.
-If you work on machines, make sure they are inspected so that they last as long as possible!
+Talk to your employer about taking part in the holiday and offer fresh ideas.
+Find like-minded people in thematic communities on social media.
+If you work with machines, make sure they are properly inspected and maintained to ensure they last as long as possible!